 This Is How | Picador and St. Martin’s Press, 2012

-Let’s just state the obvious: We tend to place enormous import on body shape in this culture.
-And if, like us, you find yourself rather passionate about food, well, these two situations can create something of a conundrum, or at the very least cause you to take pause.
-Which is exactly why we want to share this lesson from the brilliant and prolific Augusten Burroughs and his latest book, This Is How: Surviving What You Think You Can’t.
-It’s what we consider a public service announcement.
-It’s from a chapter titled “How To Be Fat,” although we like to think of it as “How To Be Beautiful.”
-Mind you, we’re not condoning reckless abandon in terms of not eating healthfully.
-And we certainly aren’t oblivious to the fact that the word “fat” is an emotionally charged trigger for many of us.
-Yet we think if you read this excerpt in the spirit in which it was intended, you’ll appreciate the lesson just as darned much as we do.—Renee Schettler Rossi
+Let’s just state the obvious.
+We tend to place enormous significance on body shape in this culture.
+And if, like us, you find yourself rather passionate about food, well, these two situations can create something of a conundrum—or, at the very least, cause you to take pause.
+Which is exactly why we’re sharing this lesson from the brilliantly insightful and prolific Augusten Burroughs, taken from his latest book, This Is How: Surviving What You Think You Can’t.
+We found the story in a chapter titled “How To Be Fat,” although we like to think of it instead as “How To Be Beautiful,” and we consider it a public service announcement.
+Mind you, we’re not condoning reckless abandon with one’s health or unabashed gluttony.
+And we’re certainly not oblivious to the fact that “fat” is rather emotionally charged for some of us.
+Yet when you read this excerpt in the spirit in which it was intended, which is that of curiosity and self-awareness and awe, we think you’ll appreciate the lesson as much as we do.—Renee Schettler Rossi

 A few years ago, I was at a hotel in Palm Springs, sitting by the pool and writing.
 A few minutes later, a woman sauntered into the area wearing a sarong, high heels, and a dramatic, oversized hat.
 The woman was what one would typically call fat.
 I was astounded by her beauty and her utter command of the entire area surrounding the pool.
 I glanced around at the other people near me and indeed, every man was watching her.
 Lust is not easily mistaken for repulsion; these men wanted her.
 The women sitting outside were watching her, too.
 And their expressions were just as easy to read, as clear as words printed on a white page: how the hell is she doing that?
 Because this woman was the sexiest, most sensual woman I had yet encountered in California.
 I expect the vast majority of those looking at her felt exactly the same way.